Monday, April 13, 2026

 The idea behind it: Donate, but with a little sparkle

 The principle is quickly explained: you buy a ticket online for 100 euros.
-This will enter you into the draw for Picasso’s “Tête de Femme” at Christie’s in Paris on April 14, 2026.
+This enters you into the draw for Picasso’s “Tête de Femme” at Christie’s in Paris on April 14, 2026.
 The painting is a gouache on paper (opaque watercolor on paper) with an estimated value of around 1 million euros.
 The painting is a portrait of the photographer and painter Dora Maar, who was Picasso’s partner for many years.
 Picasso painted the picture entitled “Frauenkopf” in 1941.

 Header SBC English